0xarkstar/IPRAYS_PUBLIC/CONTRIBUTING.md

-# 🤝 Contributing to Irys Canvas
+# 🤝 Contributing to IPRAYS

-Thank you for your interest in contributing to Irys Canvas!
+Thank you for your interest in contributing to IPRAYS!
 This document provides guidelines for contributing to this open-source project.

 ## 🌟 Ways to Contribute